benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/8-Testing/_index.en.md

 ![DynamoDB table view](../images/se-mod1-testing0.png)

-The three items in the table provide state information for different parts of the application:
+The items in the table provide state information for different parts of the application:
-- **orderID**: Used by the workflow to increment the human-readable order ID for each drink order.
 - **menu**: Used by the customer ordering frontend to display a valid list of drinks and modifiers for ordering.
 - **config**: Contains general settings, including whether the store is open or closed.